xavierjefferson/Snork.EventBus/README.md

 #Snork.EventBus
 ========
-Snork.EventBus is a publish/subscribe event bus for C#.
+Snork.EventBus is a publish/subscribe event bus for .NET.
 <img src="EventBus-Publish-Subscribe.png" width="500" height="187"/>

-It is a port of the EventBus project for Android/Java
+It is a port of the EventBus project for Android/Java.

 EventBus...